Partial Encryption

 What Would Full Encryption Cost Philadelphia?

-If Philadelphia activates the full encryption capability already built into its system, residents would lose:
+If Philadelphia activates the full encryption capability installed in 2020, here's what disappears:

 Real-Time Emergency Awareness